-Philanthropic leaders quickly stepped forward to respond to this unforeseen and urgent crisis.
+Philanthropic leaders quickly stepped forward to respond to this unforeseen and urgent crisis by establishing and funding the Kansas City Regional COVID-19 Response and Recovery Fund.
 Key funders, notably the Hall Family Foundation and Sunderland Foundation, made significant commitments of resources and challenged others to come forward.
 Twenty-six more founding partners responded immediately and, in the following weeks, over 60 other companies and philanthropies made significant contributions (see Appendix A).
 Funders not only generously redirected their resources but also turned over decisions to others, demonstrating trust in the power of community-driven grant-making.